patternfly/patternfly-ng/README.md

 [![Build Status](https://travis-ci.org/patternfly/patternfly-ng.svg?branch=master)](https://travis-ci.org/patternfly/patternfly-ng)

 Welcome to PatternFly-Ng.
 This is a library of common Angular components for use with the PatternFly reference implementation.
 Below is information on how to get started using PatternFly-ng.
-If you wish to contribute to PatternFly-ng, please go to our [Contributions page](#contributing).
+If you wish to contribute to PatternFly-ng, please go to our [Contributions page][contributing].

 - Web site: https://www.patternfly.org
 - API Docs: https://rawgit.com/patternfly/patternfly-ng/master-dist/dist-demo/